snotskie/ttrpg/site/src/index.md

     - Award a Blessing Die each time the player rolls the "lucky number" for the session.
 To determine the lucky number, at the start of each session, roll two $d10$ and use the higher value as the lucky number for the session.
 If a $1$ is rolled on both die this way, then there is no lucky number for the session, as it is impossible to score lower than a $2$ on rolls in this game
     - Award a number of Blessing Dice at the end of sessions where players completed important milestones in the story

+Some actions can only be performed by first "spending" some number of dice from your pool of Blessing Dice each worth some value or more.

+The notation ① represents a single die from your pool of Blessing Dice worth $1$ or more.
+The notation ② represents a single die from your pool of Blessing Dice worth $2$ or more.
+And so on.

+The notation ①① represents two dice from your pool of Blessing Dice, each worth $1$ or more.
+The notation ②② represents two dice from your pool of Blessing Dice, each worth $2$ or more.
+And so on.

+When a Blessing Die is spent, it is removed from your pool of Blessing Dice.

 ### Helping

 Once per roll, whether your own or another character’s, you may spend any number of ① to increase the result of that roll by $+1$ for each ① spent.
 You may only spend ① to help other characters this way if your character is near enough to them to reasonably help with the action.

+### Coming Prepared

+When you need an item your character does not already have listed, it could still be narratively reasonable for your character to have that item on them anyway.
+Once per scene, to see if your character came prepared with just the item you need, within reason, spend ① and perform a Home Stat Check.
+If you roll equal to or greater than twice the number of items you have listed, then the Check succeeds and you may add the item to your list.
+Otherwise, the Check fails and you may not perform another Home Stat Check this way this session.

 ### Coolness